Jimmy Carter: Naval career

-Farming
+Farming work

 After debt settlements and division of his father's estate, Jimmy inherited comparatively little.
 For a year, he, Rosalynn, and their three sons lived in public housing in Plains.
 (Note: Carter was the only U.S. president to have lived in subsidized housing before he took office.)
 Carter set out to expand the family's peanut-growing business.
 Transitioning from the Navy to farming was difficult as his first-year harvest failed due to drought, and Carter had to open several lines of credit to keep the farm afloat.
 He took classes and studied agriculture while Rosalynn learned accounting to manage the business's books.
 Though they barely broke even the first year, the Carters grew the business and became quite successful.